Tzvet05/INDULC/README.md

 A define statement must be on its own line.

-If a redefinition occurs (a define statement specifies an already used identifier), the value associated to that identifier is replaced by the new value going forward (but the previously substituted identifiers are not updated retroactively).
+If a redefinition occurs (a define statement specifies an already used identifier), the value associated to that identifier is replaced by the new value moving forward (but the previously substituted identifiers are not updated retroactively).

 ### Labels